DonGateley/UWW/README.md

 It could provide a new standard framework for geo-history that could be easy to explore and interact with.

 A verifiable vote could be taken.
+A beacon could be established at any point in spacetime and tracked.
+You might want to compare what the beacon says with what something else at that physical point says.
 In fact I consider this an important thing to do if it hasn't been done.
 It's time, perhaps, to send up a bird with the right horns and some master synchronization capabilities to calibrate our other birds.

 If I'm describing something that can be done short of flying birds I'd love to know more about it.

 I created this project as a place for people who might understand it and its possible importance in order to discuss it and perhaps eventually create the Origin Event, or CainZero, and the framework for its use.
 I have few skills to apply to actually accomplishing it myself.
 Consider it preliminary at this particular Cain.

 Babylonians invented zero.
 Let's give it meaning once and for all.
+Help me set and use CainZero.

 The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB as inertial name".
 Heavy sigh.